atbcb/usab-uswds/_ada-guides/chapter-10-miniature-golf.md

 If the accessible route is on the playing surface, handrails are not required.
-The accessible route may include a maximum slope of 1:4 (25%) for a maximum 4-inch rise.
+The accessible route may include a maximum slope of 1:4 (25%) for a maximum 4 inch rise.
 These steeper slopes or ramps are permitted for limited distances.

 #### Accessible Routes Adjacent to the Playing Surface